You want smart political talk without the meltdowns?

 Wow.

-I think I think you probably did more weddings than me, although the years that I worked as a bartender at a wedding factory, I did five weddings a weekend.
+Although the years that I worked as a bartender at a wedding factory, I did five weddings a weekend.

 Do one on Friday night, two on Saturday, two on Sunday.

-And people would say, Well, how did you do that?
+And people would say, well, how did you do that?

 Which, quite frankly, if you've ever been in a facility like that, we used to call them wedding factories.